afondiel/computer-science-notes/computer-vision-notes/image-processing/img-processing-notes.md

   - strong gradient (0 - 255)
   - small gradient (0 - 15 ...)

-- Hystogram: it is the distribution (frequency) of grayscale (GS) of an image
+- Histogram: it is the distribution (frequency) of grayscale (GS) of an image

         255
         ^(Pixels count/frequency)